 But what if you could hack your white rice to avoid this problem?
 What if you could decrease its glycemic index, increase its health benefits, and make it more Bulletproof, all with a simple change to the way you cook it?

 Well, some new observations imply that you can, and it’s very easy to do.
 All it takes is a little coconut oil.

-Why You Should Upgrade Your Rice With Coconut Oil
+How to Upgrade Your Rice With Coconut Oil

 The researchers steamed rice normally, making just two modest changes: they added coconut oil before cooking the rice, and afterward, they cooled the rice down in a fridge.
 Researchers already knew that cooked-and cooled or parboiled rice were higher in resistant starch than freshly-steamed rice.

 The results were profound, though not for the reason the researchers report.
 The team focuses on the fact that the calories in the rice decreased by 10-12%, and they’re optimistic that with more research, they can raise that number to 60%.
-However, if you’ve been reading about the Bulletproof Diet you know that calories don’t matter compared to hormones and that when it comes to your health, quality trumps quantity.
+However, if you’ve been reading about the Bulletproof Diet you know that calories don’t matter compared to how food affects your hormones and that when it comes to your health, quality trumps quantity.

 But it’s nice to be able to eat a lot more rice without overloading on carbs!

 So you don’t need to pay a lot of attention to the decreased calories themselves – but you DO want to care about the reason behind the decrease in calories.